-The Social Action Committee is involved in a number of initiatives for community outreach, education and social justice.
+The Social Action Committee is involved in a number of initiatives for community outreach, education, and social justice.
 The Committee encourages and enables members of the congregation to reach out to the larger community of Grand Rapids, the Country, the World.
 Congregational participation is needed and welcomed.
-We are looking forward to working with "Beyond Sunday" to increase this participation.
 Ideas for new projects are also welcomed, especially from those who want to work on those projects themselves.
 It has been accepted SAC policy that positions on any issue are not made in the name of Fountain Street Church as a whole, but by sponsoring groups within the church, with which congregants can choose to be involved.

-Following is a list of organizations to which we contributed this year.
+Following is a list of organizations to which we contributed in the Fall of 2014.
 Many volunteers also contributed their time to these organizations along with the SAC contact persons.

 FSC has joined Family Promise by becoming a support partner to one of the founding Churches of the Grand Rapids Chapter of Family Promise - one our downtown neighbors - First United Methodist Church, (FUMC).